grpc/proposal/A81-xds-authority-rewriting.md

 ### xDS ConfigSelector Changes

-When the xDS ConfigSelector performs routing, it will need to pass the values of the route's `auto_host_rewrite` and `append_x_forwarded_host` fields to the LB picker.
+When the xDS ConfigSelector performs routing, it will need to pass the values of the route's `auto_host_rewrite` field to the LB picker.
 This data will be passed using the same mechanism introduced in [A31] to pass the cluster name to the xds_cluster_manager LB policy.
 Note that if the implementation is already passing along all of the information about the selected route as per [A60], then no changes may be needed here.

 ### xds_cluster_impl LB Policy Changes